 Palliative care is about living as well as possible for as long as possible.
 Palliative care professionals provide care for body, mind and spirit.
-Palliative care treats pain and symptoms like fatigue and breathlessness; when these are controlled, a person has a much better quality of life.
+Palliative care treats symptoms like pain, fatigue and breathlessness; and optimises function and supports participation in what is important to the individual.